Emile31500/Learn_COBOL/README.md

 # Learn_COBOL
-A simple repo with no spesific app to learn COBOL
+A simple repo with no spesific app TO learn COBOL